-Every human resource conference has at least one session about the values of HR metrics and dashboards.
+Almost every human resource conference has at least one session about the values of HR metrics and dashboards.
 In this day of “big data” when HR is striving to be a strategic partner with senior leadership, our ability to demonstrate business impact is key.
 However, at those same presentations, large numbers of HR practitioners acknowledge they aren’t currently measuring anything.
 Often that is simply because it can be daunting to get started and there are so many things you can measure it makes your head spin.
-Add to that there’s no one list of metrics that’s going to be applicable to all employers, so how can you get started?
-I have compiled a list of metrics here that are commonly tracked along with things you should consider as you put together your thoughts on what to track.
+Add to that there’s no one list of metrics that’s going to be applicable to all employers, so what is the best way you can get started?

 Determine Why You’re Measuring

-But, before you start gathering data, the first thing you need to know is that it’s not worth measuring anything if you don’t know why you’re measuring it.
+Before you start gathering data, you first need to know that it’s not worth measuring anything if you don’t know why you’re measuring it.
 The most important thing that you can do as an HR practitioner is to understand the business that you’re in before you try to measure anything.
 Your ability to provide business metrics and produce dashboards for leaders is only valuable if you can draw a line to help them connect what you are measuring and the health of the business.

-As you take that in, think about two or three things you can measure with data you already have so that you don’t have to create a new process to gather it.
+As you take what you learn, think about two or three things you can measure with data you already have so that you don’t have to create a new process to gather it.
 If you have an HCM system, there may also be pre-built reports that can provide you with some common metrics.

 For example, something like turnover is usually an easy one as you already have lists of employees either in your HCM platform or your payroll records.
 Think about what you’ve seen in your tour of the departments as you evaluate the data.
 Is turnover high or low in the departments you would expect.
 If you have multiple teams doing the same thing is the turnover similar across them or is it better or worse for specific supervisors?

-A search of the internet will give you dozens of articles with hundreds of things you could be tracking.
-We can provide some direction to get you started as well, but not all of these will be helpful to you, and you need to make yourself the expert in what matters to your business.
+A quick internet search will give you dozens of articles with hundreds of things you could be tracking.
+I have provided some direction below to get you started as well, but not all of these will be helpful to you, and you need to make yourself the expert in what matters to your business.
 Make sure to start your process by reviewing your business and your place in that business to validate that what you measure is meaningful and demonstrates the impact that HR has on the healthy function of the business.

 Commonly Tracked Metrics Include